geewynn/Machine-Learning-Project/Staff Promotion Problem/README.md

 - XGboost performed better than all the models when compared on our evaluation metric.
 - It gave me a F! score of 92% and had the lowest number of misclassification.

-XGboost was what was deployed and you can test the fully functional webapp on https://staff-promotion.herokuapp.com/
+XGboost was what was deployed.
+You can test the fully functional webapp on https://staff-promotion.herokuapp.com/